vitaly-t/pg-promise-demo/README.md

 The demo focuses on the following:

 * The best way to organize your database module
-* Use of the repositories pattern for your database
+* Use of the _Repository_ pattern for your database
 * Efficient use of queries via external SQL files
 * Query monitoring and error diagnostics